HangfireIO/Hangfire/docs/users-guide/storage-configuration/using-sql-server-with-msmq.rst

 ------------

 * Only transactional MSMQ queues supported for reability reasons inside ASP.NET.
 * You can not use both SQL Server Job Queue and MSMQ Job Queue implementations in the same server (see below).
-This limitation relates to HangFire.Server only.
-You can still enqueue jobs to whatever queues and watch them both in HangFire.Monitor.
+This limitation relates to Hangfire Server only.
+You can still enqueue jobs to whatever queues and watch them both in Hangfire Dashboard.

 The following case will not work: the ``critical`` queue uses MSMQ, and the ``default`` queue uses SQL Server to store job queue.
 In this case job fetcher can not make the right decision.

 .. code-block:: c#

-   app.UseSqlServerStorage("<name or connection string>")
+   config.UseSqlServerStorage("<name or connection string>")
          .UseMsmqQueues(@"hangfire-{0}", "critical");

-   app.UseServer("critical", "default");
+   config.UseServer("critical", "default");

 Transition to MSMQ queues
 --------------------------

 If you have a fresh installation, just use the ``UseMsmqQueues`` method.
 Otherwise, your system may contain unprocessed jobs in SQL Server.
-Since one HangFire.Server instance can not process job from different queues, you should deploy :doc:`multiple instances <../background-processing/running-multiple-server-instances>` of HangFire.Server, one listens only MSMQ queues, another – only SQL Server queues.
+Since one Hangfire Server instance can not process job from different queues, you should deploy :doc:`multiple instances <../background-processing/running-multiple-server-instances>` of Hangfire Server, one listens only MSMQ queues, another – only SQL Server queues.
 When the latter finish its work (you can see this from HangFire.Monitor – your SQL Server queues will be removed), you can remove it safely.

 If you are using default queue only, do this: